Freddie O'Connell, Metro DES Advisory Board Member

 Finally, we are modernizing.
 Metro Council now uses a fully digital tablet-based system for reviewing information and recording votes.
 Digital innovations are becoming available across multiple departments, and the increasing availability of civic data offers better transparency.

-Q: What do you see as your most important task in your time on the advisory board?
+Question: What do you see as your most important task in your time on the advisory board?

-I see my most important task as offering a reliable service that is provided with fiscal responsibility.
+O'Connell: I see my most important task as offering a reliable service that is provided with fiscal responsibility.

-Q: What do you think is the biggest challenge that Metro DES will face in the immediate future?
+Question: What do you think is the biggest challenge that Metro DES will face in the immediate future?

-I think the rapid growth of downtown will present as many challenges as opportunities in ensuring that awareness of DES is as broad as possible and that if capacity is perceived as a limiting factor we have a plan to address it.
+O'Connell: I think the rapid growth of downtown will present as many challenges as opportunities in ensuring that awareness of DES is as broad as possible and that if capacity is perceived as a limiting factor we have a plan to address it.
 I think the sheer amount of excavation will also put DES infrastructure at occasional risk.

-Q: How has your experience shaped you to serve on the DES board?
+Question: How has your experience shaped you to serve on the DES board?

-My consistent work with downtown organizations, as well as my service on a Citizens Advisory Committee for what is now the Clean Water Nashville Overflow Abatement Program, has offered relevant preparation.
+O'Connell: My consistent work with downtown organizations, as well as my service on a Citizens Advisory Committee for what is now the Clean Water Nashville Overflow Abatement Program, has offered relevant preparation.
 The latter opportunity, in particular, gave me a rich opportunity to learn much more about our water and general utility infrastructure.

-I have a 5-year-old daughter, and she’s pretty much my life outside of my day job.
+O'Connell: I have a 5-year-old daughter, and she’s pretty much my life outside of my day job.
 Having grown up in Nashville, I marvel at the opportunities for young children in this city, many of them available for free.

 Before she arrived, I was an avid reader and movie viewer; now I’m occasional at best.
 I still try hard to see and stay in touch with friends.
 I generally enjoy and take advantage of Nashville being at the heart of a region with a lot of small towns, beautiful countryside and natural wonder.
 And I love our music scene and rich cultural offerings.